athack-ctf/chall2025-are-you-playing-fair/README.md

 # Chall - Are You Playing Fair

-> A brief description of the challenge
+> A straightforward challenge about a lesser-known cipher.

 ## Type